by Dr. Lawrence Wilson and friends

 Women.
 Some psychodrama organizations allow female nakedness.
 Other groups say it is not wise and not needed.
 Some allow the woman to be topless, but not naked, while others say even that is not needed and not wise.

 Men.
 Most groups allow male actors and clients to be naked.
 Women who experienced rape often say this is needed for realism, and the male actors usually don’t object.
-It does increase the risk of disease transmission, and even pregnancy, possibly, for a female client.
+It can increase the risk of disease transmission.

 Nakedness also adds possible legal and moral complications to the process.
 It may also increase the chance for retraumatization.
 It may also be a problem for any support staff who must watch the scenes.